CheriRogue/Social-Proof-Section/README.md

 ### What I learned

-I learned how to improve my front-end coding skills by building projects in a real-life workflow based on a Figma design.
+- Improved front-end coding skills by building projects in a real-life workflow based on a Figma design.

+- Also fixed error where stylesheet would result in 404 error after deployment.
+After trial and error, I fixed bug by removing `/` from href in html.

+### Useful resources

+- Colt Steele's Udemy Web Developer course
+- Youtube tutorials and Stack Overflow